ASC 718 Explained: Key Considerations for Expensing Stock Compensation

 Why is ASC 718 important?

-These are only some of the questions that arise during the accounting of equity rewards.
-As one can imagine, depending on the business structure, the complexity would only increase.
 This is why ASC 718 implementation is so important.
-It is a comprehensive guideline that helps address all these questions and many more across various business structures.
+It is a comprehensive guideline that helps address all the questions and many more across various business structures.

 Why is ASC 718 important?